GridTools/gridtools/docs/user_manual/expandable_parameters.md

 but this solution would be inefficient.
 Another possibility would be to create a storage_list, and use the [Vector Accessor](vector accessors) inside the Do method to manually unroll the loop.
-This second option is tedious, does not allow generic vector length, and it is forces the size of the vector to be compile-time known.
+This second option is tedious, does not allow generic vector length, and it forces the size of the vector to be compile-time known.
 The expandable parameters API solves this problem elegantly, with a minimal code overhead.

 The implementation requires the user to specify an integer ```expand_factor```.
 The vector of